 In fact, I suspect it was the basis of a number of books I have read since and will refer to in this post.

-This book defined success as having proper fulfilment in three areas.
+This book defined success as having proper fulfillment in three areas.

 - Body, being your health and physical development.

-- Mind, being your wealth and mental development.
+- Mind is your wealth and mental development.